 Malware isn’t often as visible as unusual error messages or security alerts.
 It might be as modest as a little slowness in the system or the appearance of unknown files.
-There are several websites dedicated to discussing malware symptoms, so careful investigation is recommended.
+There are several websites dedicated to discussing malware symptoms, so a careful investigation is recommended.

 - Quarantine the infected systems

 Any system suspected of being infected with malware should be isolated right once.
 This is to prevent the infection from spreading to other devices on the network.
-Pulling out the network wire or disconnecting it from Wi-Fi is the simplest approach to isolate a device.
+Pulling out the network wire or disconnecting it from Wi-Fi is the simplest approach to isolating a device.
 Keep all of the files on the machine and don’t try to transfer them to another computer.

 - Disable System Restore (in Windows)